Are women under 40 at risk for breast cancer?

 Younger women generally do not consider themselves to be at risk for breast cancer.
-Only 5 percent of all breast cancer cases occur in women under 40 years old.
-However, breast cancer can strike at any age, and all women should be aware of their personal risk factors for breast cancer.
-(A risk factor is a condition or behavior that puts a person at risk for developing a disease.
-These risk factors have been incorporated into several risk factor models; the most well-known of these is the Gail Model.)
+Breast cancer can strike at any age: five percent of breast cancer cases occur in women under 40 years of age.
+All women should be aware of their personal risk factors for breast cancer.
+(A risk factor is a condition or behavior that puts a person at risk for developing a disease.)
+These risk factors have been incorporated into several risk factor models; the most well-known of these is the Gail Model.

-- Evidence of a specific genetic chance (BRCA1/BRCA2 mutation) -- Women who carry defects on either of these genes are at greater risk for developing breast cancer.
+- Carrying a high risk gene (such as the BRCA1/BRCA2 mutation): Women who carry defects on either of these genes are at greater risk for developing breast cancer.

 What is different about breast cancer in younger women?